Over 40? Here Are the Best Ways to Get a Good Night’s Sleep

 Chances are, you’ve been sleeping with the door closed for years.
 But according to researchers from the Eindhoven University of Technology, you should buck that habit.
 You see, by keeping the door closed, you’re trapping extraneous carbon dioxide—a known inhibitor for sleep quality—in your room.
 So open up the door—or, if it’s weather-appropriate, opening a window will do the trick, too.

 It may seem antithetical to sleep (which is relaxing) to think about your tasks (which likely aren’t).
 But, according to a study in the Journal of Experimental Psychology, writing your to-do list down before bed can help you get to sleep faster.
 By getting all of your impending thoughts out at once, the thinking goes, you won’t waste any time listlessly pondering your imminently busy day into the wee hours.

 If you don’t want to think about your to-do list, the researchers revealed, in that same Journal of Experimental Psychology study, that writing the prior day’s accomplishments down works just as well.

 Cut back on the pre-bed booze.

 Based on every time you’ve zonked after having a few too many, alcohol makes you sleep better, right?
 Well, according to research in Alcoholism: Clinical & Experimental Research, that’s not the case.
 See, alcohol consumption cuts into and reduces the quality of your REM sleep—that’s the time of the sleep cycle where you’re, you know, actually resting up.
 So skip that nightcap.
 And for best bets, if you have been drinking, guzzle 16 ounces of water before bed.
 That will reduce the inevitable hangover.
-For more ways to wake up easier after a rough night, learn the 10 Best Science-Backed Hangover Cures of All Time.

 Block your blue light.